mixxxdj/manual/source/chapters/livebroadcasting.rst

 * **Format**: Mixxx supports streaming to Icecast servers either in :term:`MP3` or :term:`Ogg Vorbis` format, streaming to Shoutcast servers is supported in :term:`MP3` format.

+**Shoutcast metadata format**

+  .. versionadded:: 1.12

+  This allows to set custom metatdata formats for the Shoutcast title field.
+  Previously only ``artist - title`` was allowed.
+For example if you were broadcasting as part of a station, you could add the station's name or the presenter's name in the title: ``MyStation | $artist - $title``.
+  Or if you were doing a live mix with several artists, you could have:
+  ``Live mix by MyName - currently playing: $artist``.
+Or even if you wanted a very unusual format: ``Hey, I like $artist, here is $title by $artist``.

+  The changes **do not** affect the case for the combination of OGG/Icecast2.

 **Custom metadata**